History of Knutsford services

 The service area employed a Lyons ice cream trailer which moved between the two sides.
 It also trialled a trolley service in the car park but it made little money.
 Rank wanted to add a takeaway unit, which eventually arrived in the form of Wimpy Express.

 The amenity building had to be washed down every few years as it weathered quickly.
 Rank also had to deal with theft from around the building: one of the outdoor menus turned up at a local golf course.
+By 1973, the foyer area had already been significantly expanded on both sides.

-Egon Ronay's opinion of the services was somewhat split.
+Egon Ronay's opinion of the service area was somewhat split.
 In 1974 he was quite positive about it, and in 1977 he rated the restaurant as "acceptable".
 However, in 1977 the café was rated as "appalling".
 He called the café "a loud, garish place" and called the atmosphere "that of a lower-class transport café".
 The food, "arranged with no idea of presentation" included a mixed grill which was "scandalous".
 The restaurant on the other hand was "quite enterprising".
 He was also critical of the noisy jukebox and the smelly toilets.

-Today, the layout within the services is very odd.
+Today, the layout within the service area is very odd.
 The Travelodge reception is actually inside the main amenities building, at the back.
 Whilst the gents toilets are at the back, the ladies and disabled are at the far back (there appears to be another toilet block next to the gents which is fenced off).
 Originally the entire service station was built on the bridge, with just steps on each side and snack bars serving food underneath.

-Several applications for a Travelodge on both sides of the services were previously rejected as the land is green belt and at the time of the first application (1994) there were few other lodges at service areas and the Highways Agency believed they might be misused.
+Several applications for a Travelodge on both sides of the service area were previously rejected as the land is green belt and at the time of the first application (1994) there were few other lodges at service areas and the Highways Agency believed they might be misused.
 The area by the north-east side of the service area has been left clear to allow for an expansion.

 On the southbound side, an extension was built in the 1970s, creating a large, bland, grey wall.
 After the car parks were swapped, this became the main entrance.
 This was eventually wrapped in bright green colours.
 Inside, Pavilion provided the restaurant servery with bright red and white tiles, brown tiled flooring, and green and red fittings.